 The officer apologized for the incident after the Doors' manager told him he had just Maced the lead singer of the very band he had been hired to protect, admitting he hadn't recognized Morrison.
 "Okay, if you're famous, you don't get Maced," Manzarek said.
 "If you're just a kid making out, then you're gonna get it.
 So it was like, 'Hold it, man, it doesn't work that way.'"

 The concert was delayed to allow Morrison a chance to recover, and when the band finally got onstage, the angry singer took the opportunity to get back at the cops.
 During "Back Door Man," Morrison recounted the experience in a profanity-laced tirade, reportedly shouting, "The whole f---ing world hates me!"
 He taunted the police from the stage, calling the officer who had hassled him a "little blue man in a little blue hat," as well as a "little blue pig."

 He added, "I'm just like you guys, man – he did it to me, they'll do it to you."
 The cops responded by entering the stage and bringing the show to a halt.
 They took the singer into custody, causing a mini-riot as the angry and disappointed crowd took to the streets of New Haven, resulting in 13 additional arrests.

 Fueled by his escalating problems with alcohol, Morrison was charged with exposing himself at a concert in Miami on March 1, 1969, and he was arrested on Nov.
 11 of that year for heckling the flight crew of an airliner.

 The Miami charges caused many cities and venues to ban the Doors, effectively bring an end to the group's touring career.
 Morrison was subsequently convicted, but free on appeal when he was found dead in his bathtub in Paris on July 3, 1971, becoming another in the long line of rockers who died at the age of 27.

-See the Doors and Other Rockers in the Top 100 Albums of the '60s
+See the Doors Among the Top 100 Albums of the '60s